Use cursor keys ▲▶▼◀SPACE or

 Using a table with CSS-styled cell borders as a grid seemed logical.

-I experimented with different methods of accessing the table (
+I tried different ways of accessing the table cells:

 Nowadays you can bring it down to 1 KB or even 512 bytes, but I did not want to give up on the scoring system, preview and VIM-bindings :-) Another time maybe!

 The code is 45 lines and ofcourse a great mess but pretty readable if you beautify it.